 2 points awarded for each level % of completion for the player’s army which are converted beyond simple weapon swapping.

 Special: 2 points for each large scale or complex model that is converted.

 2 points awarded for each level % of completion for the player’s army which had displayed advanced painting techniques.

 Special: 2 points for each of the advanced painting technique displayed over majority of the army (NMM, lightning, blending, extreme details, well executed freehand works, etc.).

 Sportsmanship Points = 50

-40 of which are graded by fellow players.
-A player starts the event with 40 pts, and receives penalties depending on the number of Bad Games he receives at the end of the event.
+40 SP of which are graded by fellow players.
+A player starts the event with 40 SP, and receives penalties depending on the number of Bad Games he receives throughout the event.

 1 Bad Game = no change